ahmad-techie/google-home-page/README.md

-# google-home-page
+# google-home-page mock up
-## Editing my project using github desktop
+## I made this project to practice my HTML and CSS skills.
+This purely for learning purposes.